Qeagle/QA--TO--DEV/README.md

-# Full-Stack QA Transition Course
+# MERN-Stack Crash Course for QA
-_A 6-weekend crash course for manual/automation testers with no coding experience_
+_A 6-weekend crash course for automation testers with no development experience_

 ---